Kamenets–Podolsky pocket: Katukov's tank army moves south beyond Dniester River

 In an effort to at least temporarily delay the advance of the Soviet troops, the German command decided to use aircraft.
 At Chernovtsy airfield, about 40 German planes were preparing to take off.
 However, the Soviet tanks unexpectedly broke through to the airfield and no aircraft could take off.
 The last attempt of the Germans to resist the Soviet troops crossing the Prut was thwarted.

-Meanwhile, other parts of the 1st Tank Army bypassed Chernovtsy from the west, cutting off the German escape route to Storozhynets.
+Meanwhile, other parts of 1st Tank Army bypassed Chernovtsy from the west, cutting off the German escape route to Storozhynets.
 The Germans, operating in the Chernovtsy region, were under the threat of encirclement.
-To avoid that, the Germans began a hasty retreat, which turned it into a costly process.
-During the retreat, they were attacked by the Ilyushin Il-2 Sturmovik Ground Attack Aircraft of the 227th Assault Aviation Division of Colonel Lozhechnikov.
+To avoid that, the Germans began a hasty retreat, which turned into a costly process.
+During the retreat, they were attacked by the Ilyushin Il-2 Sturmoviks of the 227th Assault Aviation Division of Colonel Lozhechnikov.

-At noon on 29 March, Chernivtsi, the regional center of Ukraine, was completely cleared from the German forces.
-Similarly, on 28 March, units of the 1st Guards Tank Brigade cleared the German forces from around Kolomyia.
-To attack the Germans in the city, an advanced detachment was assigned of 7 T-34 tanks with tank riders on them.
-At dawn on 28 March, an advanced detachment attacked the city from the northeast, and a platoon of tanks that approached attacked the city from the northwest.
+At noon on 29 March, Chernovtsy was completely cleared of German forces.
+Similarly, on 28 March, units of 1st Guards Tank Brigade cleared the German forces from around Kolomyia.
+To attack the Germans in the city, an advanced detachment was assigned of seven T-34 tanks with tank riders on them.
+At dawn on 28 March, the advanced detachment attacked the city from the northeast, and a platoon of tanks attacked the city from the northwest.
 German resistance was broken.
 Soviet units broke into Kolomyia and by 9 AM had completely cleared it.
-In the city and at the station, the Soviets captured large trophies: more than a dozen serviceable tanks, 13 trains, several steam locomotives, 400 cars and 10 different warehouses.
+In the city and at the station, the Soviets captured large trophies: more than a dozen serviceable tanks, 13 trains, several steam locomotives, 400 cars, and 10 different warehouses.

-After the capture of Chernivtsi and Kolomyia, the troops of the 1st Tank Army continued active operations in the direction of Ivano-Frankivsk and Nadvirna.
+After the capture of Chernovtsy and Kolomyia, 1st Tank Army continued active operations in the direction of Ivano-Frankivsk and Nadvirna.
 After defeating the Germans in the foothills of the Carpathians, on 8 April, army units reached the Soviet border at a front of over 200 km.

-All told, in the course of 2 weeks, the 1st Tank Army successfully advanced over 170 km through the spring mud and numerous water barriers, like the Dniester river.
-This tank army was highly successfully in advancing beyond the Dniester, forcing the Germans to abandon one major city after another.
-However, this also meant that Katukov's 1st Tank Army was effectively excluded from the attempts to split and destroy the 1st Panzer Army around Kamianets-Podilskyi.
+All told, in the course of two weeks, 1st Tank Army successfully advanced over 170 km through the spring mud and numerous water barriers, like the Dniester river.
+1st Tank was highly successfully in advancing beyond the Dniester, forcing the Germans to abandon one major city after another.
+However, this also meant that 1st Tank was effectively excluded from the effort to split and destroy 1st Panzer Army around Kamianets-Podilskyi.

-For its accomplishments during this operation, Katukov's 1st Tank Army was awarded the status of the 1st "Guards" Tank Army.
+For its accomplishments during this operation, 1st Tank Army was awarded the status of 1st "Guards" Tank Army.

-The encirclement of the 1st Panzer Army
+The encirclement of 1st Panzer Army

-The troops of the 1st Guards Army, regrouping their main forces on the right flank, together with units of the 3rd Guards Tank Army, struck north-west of Khmelnytskyi.
-On 22 March, the German resistance was broken and Soviet troops deeply enveloped the German forces around Proskurov from the west.
+The troops of the 1st Guards Army, regrouping their main forces on the right flank, together with units of the 3rd Guards Tank Army, struck north-west of Proskurov.
+On 22 March, the German resistance was broken and Soviet troops deeply enveloped the Germans at Proskurov from the west.